hydratk/resoncalc/README.md

 - _emax_: maximum detected energy in atomic units
 - _mu_: reduced mass in atomic units
 - _l_: secondary quantum number
-- _intervals_: element definition for FEM-DVR method in interval [a,b] and given count of elements and division
-- _params_: potential parameters definition in interval [a,b] and given count
+- _params_: potential parameters definition in interval [start,end] and given count, alternatively list of values
 - _params2_: other potential parameters not changed during calculation
+- _intervals_: element definition for FEM-DVR method in interval [start,end] and given count of elements and division
-- _outstates_: types of generated eigenstates, default all
+- _outstates_: types of generated states, default all
 - _outfiles_: types of generated output files, default all

 #### Potentials